KshitijxFrl/VTclone/README.md

-This project was made by using google colab, personal hardware and multiple python scripts.
+🎯This project was made by using google colab, personal hardware and multiple python scripts.

 Dev Note:- For any query feel free to reach out 😄.